 Perhaps then, it’s not surprising to note how both the size and aisles of barns evoke the space and shape of a cathedral:

 Fast forward a few hundred years, and it makes sense that immigrants to the United States would bring those skills to bear on the barns (and houses) they built on the shores and prairies of a new land.

 With their wide-open spaces, soaring ceilings and weathered wood, antique post-and-beam barns of centuries past are being reborn.THE WALL STREET JOURNAL

 So What Can You Do With an Old Barn for Sale?

 Barn projects, like their owners, vary widely…

+All the beautiful projects above began life as old barns, much like the two structures below.
 There’s a certain logic to the idea that the best barns were built on the most fertile land–the idea being that these farmers were the most successful financially, and therefore had the means to build unusually nice barns (usually timber framed as opposed to nailed or bolted together).

 Lancaster Barn: 26′ x 38′ 4″